 16. Server-Side Request Forgery (SSRF)

-• Impact: Can be used to access internal systems or sensitive data.
+Impact: This could allow unauthorized access to internal systems or sensitive information.

-• Examples: Manipulating URL parameters to access backend services.
+Examples: Tweaking URL parameters to reach backend services.

 17. Path Traversal

-• Impact: Can lead to sensitive file disclosure or Remote Code Execution (RCE).
+Impact: The impact of this issue can be quite serious, potentially leading to sensitive file disclosures or even Remote Code Execution (RCE).

-• Examples: Accessing /etc/shadow on Unix systems via crafted HTTP requests.
+Examples: For instance, an attacker might gain access to the /etc/shadow file on Unix systems by sending specially crafted HTTP requests.

 18. Insufficient Logging and Monitoring